 Over 70% of the world's cobalt comes from the Democratic Republic of Congo (DRC), where human rights groups have documented children working 12-hour shifts in unregulated pits, breathing toxic dust.
 And earning less than $2 a day.
 Some mines are controlled by armed militias.
 Others are leased to Chinese state-owned firms under deals that critics call neocolonial.
 In 2023, Amnesty International traced cobalt from DRC mines directly to batteries in Tesla, BMW, and Apple products.
 Tesla says it sources responsibly.
 BMW says it audits suppliers.
 But the supply chain is so fragmented.
 So layered with subcontractors and shell companies, that even the biggest automakers can't guarantee their batteries are clean.

 I keep coming back to a 2022 investigation by the Washington Post that followed a single cobalt shipment from a mine near Kolwezi, DRC.
 It changed hands seven times before ending up in a battery factory in Guangdong, China.
 By the final transfer, the cobalt was indistinguishable from ethically sourced material.
 That's the problem.
 The market doesn't reward transparency.
 It rewards low cost.
 And cobalt from the DRC is cheap, around $15 per kg, compared to $25+ for responsibly mined alternatives.
-That price buys you a 15% reduction in battery cost.
-It also buys you plausible deniability.
+Cobalt from the DRC delivers a 15% reduction in battery cost, along with plausible deniability about where it came from.
 But cobalt isn't the only issue.
 Lithium mining in Chile's Atacama Desert uses so much groundwater that local communities face water shortages.

 I'm not making the case against EVs.
 I'm making the case for honesty.
 We've spent a decade selling EVs as "zero-emission" vehicles, but that label only covers the tailpipe.
 It doesn''t account for the 15 tonnes of CO2 emitted during battery production, nor the 200,000 litres of water used to extract one tonne of lithium.
 It doesn't mention that recycling rates for lithium-ion batteries are still below 5% globally.
 Or that most EV batteries end up in landfills because it's cheaper than processing them.
 The industry knows this.
 That's why Tesla, GM, and Ford are pouring money into lithium iron phosphate (LFP) batteries, which use no cobalt and less nickel.